vemonet/libre-chat/docs/use-docker.md

 [![Image size](https://ghcr-badge.egpl.dev/vemonet/libre-chat/size)](https://github.com/vemonet/libre-chat/pkgs/container/libre-chat){:target="_blank"}

+Libre Chat is available as a [docker image](https://github.com/vemonet/libre-chat/pkgs/container/libre-chat), it is recommended to use docker for deploying in production as it uses gunicorn to run multiple workers.

 ## ⚡ Quickstart

 If you just want to quickly deploy it using the pre-trained model `Llama-2-7B-Chat-GGML`, you can use docker: